imtheonlysaint/swaywm-config/README.md

 This configuration is designed to be lightweight, functional, and aesthetic, with tight integration between key components for a cohesive desktop experience.

-*(It's highly recommended to add a screenshot of your desktop here!)*

 ---

 ## Key Features